Cielo de un solo color

-"Cielo de un solo color" ("Single-color sky") is a song by the Uruguayan rock band No Te Va Gustar, released as the sixth single from their third studio album, Aunque cueste ver el sol (2004).
+"Cielo de un solo color" ("Sky of a Single Color") is a song by the Uruguayan rock band No Te Va Gustar, released as the sixth single from their third studio album, Aunque cueste ver el sol (2004).
 Titled in reference to the blue color of the national flag, it gained popularity among Uruguayan fans during the 2010 FIFA World Cup and since then it became one of the main songs of the Uruguay national football team.

 Writing and themes

-The song was written by Emiliano Brancciari, Pablo Abdala and Mateo Moreno—the three founding members of the band—and is about the difficult situation of the country in the context of the 2002 banking crisis, which caused the emigration of many Uruguayans.
+The song was written by Emiliano Brancciari, Pablo Abdala, and Mateo Moreno—the band’s three founding members—and addresses the country’s difficult situation during the 2002 banking crisis, which led to increased emigration emigration from Uruguay.
 In an interview with the El País newspaper, Brancciari said that it was a "love song for the country in a difficult time".

-The title of the song refers to the color of the national flag.
-The lyrics also refers to the Sun of May and metaphors related to the Uruguayan national identity are used.
-In addition, the music combines rock with elements of the Uruguayan murga.
+The song’s title alludes to the color of the national flag.
+Its lyrics make reference to the Sun of May and incorporate metaphors associated with Uruguayan national identity.
+Musically, the composition blends rock with elements of Uruguayan murga.

 The song was recorded at the Del Cielito Records studios in Buenos Aires and released at the end of 2004 as the third single from the band's third studio album, Aunque cueste ver el sol.
 It was officially presented together with the rest of the singles on March 5, 2005, at the Municipal Velodrome of Montevideo.

+In 2026, ahead of the 2026 FIFA World Cup, the band released a new version of the song, in collaboration with fellow Uruguayan artists Jorge Drexler and Hugo Fattoruso, as well as the murga group Agarrate Catalina.
+It was also used as the soundtrack for that year’s tournament squad announcement video.